×

 What are the Advantages of Sun Solaris Operating System?

-In the above section, you explored what is a Solaris operating system and why it was well known for its scalability and widely used in enterprises.
+In the above section, you explored what a Solaris operating system is and why it was well known for its scalability and widely used in enterprises.
 Here are some advantages of Sun Solaris Operating System:

 Advantages of solaris operating system